 Train of Thought

-We are an independent research group studying supply chains in Iran, Afghanistan, Uzbekistan, Kazakhstan, Tajikistan, Kyrgyzstan, and Turkmenistan.
+We are an independent research group studying freight railways and their supply chain connections in Iran, Afghanistan, Uzbekistan, Kazakhstan, Tajikistan, Kyrgyzstan, and Turkmenistan.

 This site showcases our research.
 We share our analysis, expertise and custom datasets that present complex freight transport developments and supply chain issues in an accessible and actionable way, for fellow researchers and decision-makers across government and industry.